 - Place ramekins onto a baking sheet and bake for 12-14 minutes until the sides appear solid and firm– the tops will still look soft. *If baking in a muffin pan, the cakes only take about 8-10 minutes.

 - Allow to cool for 1 minute, then cover each with an inverted plate and turn over.
 Use an oven mitt because those ramekins are hot!
 The cakes should release easily from the ramekin. *If you used a muffin pan, use a spoon to release the cakes from the pan and place each upside down on plates.

 - Add toppings.
 Serve immediately.

-Make ahead tip and freezing: You can prepare the batter through step 4.
+- Make Ahead & Freezing Instructions: You can prepare the batter through step 4.
 Cover tightly and refrigerate for up to 2 days.
 Allow to come to room temperature before continuing with step 5.
 You can freeze the baked lava cakes for up to 3 months.
 Allow them to cool completely before freezing.
 Re-heat in the microwave.

-- A note on the eggs-- for this recipe, you need 2 whole eggs plus an addition 2 egg yolks.
+- Eggs: For this recipe, you need 2 whole eggs plus an addition 2 egg yolks.
 (So you can use 2 extra whites in your healthy omelet tomorrow morning or in any of these recipes!)
 After 10-14 minutes in an oven this hot, the eggs should be cooked to 160°F which is considered safe to eat.
-If you're concerned, you can take the temperature to be sure!
+If you’re concerned, you can take the temperature to be sure!

 Please let me know if you have questions about the recipe or baking challenge!